abingdonpta/abingdonpta/content/other/wishlists.md

 linktitle: Staff Wishlists
 ---

-Please see below for the wish lists of our teachers, who thank you in advance for supporting their classrooms.
+Please see below for the wish lists of our teachers.
+Thank you in advance for supporting their classrooms! *Please note, you are not obligated to purchase anything from the wish lists.*

 {{< hint warning >}}
 **APS policy prohibits teachers from accepting gift cards to purchase classroom supplies, so please do not send them in.**